How It Works

 The Generation Pipeline

-7 stages: audio decoding, Whisper transcription, Gemini analysis, Meyda feature extraction, Visual DJ preset selection, equation evaluation, and layer assembly.
+8 stages: audio decoding, Whisper transcription, Gemini analysis, Meyda feature extraction, Visual DJ preset selection, equation evaluation, layer assembly, and curator annotation generation.

 Visual DJ Hints